-Institutions that meet SARA requirements and are approved by their SARA member state may, with some limitations, offer their distance education programs to students in other SARA member states without going through those states’ normal, pre-SARA procedures and paying the states’ normal fees to obtain authorization/approval to provide such offerings.
+Institutions that meet SARA requirements and are approved by their SARA member state may, with some limitations, offer their distance education programs to students in other SARA member states without going through those states’ normal, non-SARA procedures and paying the states’ normal fees related to the state authorization process, to obtain authorization/approval to provide such offerings.

-Benefits to Institutions
+SARA’s Benefits to Institutions